LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 ### Add a button to the 'Token vision configuration' macro (for everyone need to be just fast and not perfect)

+This is useful for fast configuration during the game, but is advisable to always use items with ATL changes on it.

-On the hud config of the token you can see on the popout form a button 'Call macro preset' and 'Call macro custom', the are a embedded version of the macro [token_vision_config.js](https://github.com/foundry-vtt-community/macros/blob/main/token/token_vision_config.js) and  the variant with about time [token_vision_config_about_time.js](https://github.com/foundry-vtt-community/macros/blob/main/module-specific/token_vision_config_about_time.js)for make the work of the gm more fast when forget to set some vision.
+On the hud config of the token **if you are a GM**, you can see on the popout form a couple of buttons 'Call macro preset' and 'Call macro custom', they are a embedded version of the macro [token_vision_config.js](https://github.com/foundry-vtt-community/macros/blob/main/token/token_vision_config.js) and  the variant with about time [token_vision_config_about_time.js](https://github.com/foundry-vtt-community/macros/blob/main/module-specific/token_vision_config_about_time.js) for make the work of the gm more fast when forget to set some vision.

-I add two dialog panel one for put the preset one from the current supported system and one for put a custom preset, _no store of these custom is done_, if you want to store a custom lighting or vision just create a item and use [ATE](https://github.com/kandashi/Active-Token-Lighting).
+I add two dialog panel one for put the preset one from the current supported system and one for put a custom preset, _no store of these custom is done_, if you want to store a custom lighting or vision it's advisable to create a item and apply [ATE](https://github.com/kandashi/Active-Token-Lighting) effects on it.

-**NOTE:** You can still apply the custom vision and light like a new active effect by checking the checkbox _Apply as ATE/ATL Effect_.
+**NOTE:** You can still apply the custom vision and light like a new active effect by checking the checkbox _Apply as ATE/ATL Effect_, so no excuse now.

 **NOTE:** The custom dialog work with [CommunityLighting](https://github.com/BlitzKraig/fvtt-CommunityLighting) if is enabled and active it will show more options for animation type.

-**NOTE:** This is useful for fast configuration during the game, but is advisable to always use items with ATL changes on it.
+### Drop the light (work but need feed back from the community for better user experience)

+This feature is inspired from [Drop My Torch](https://gitlab.com/derekstucki/drop-my-torch), but completely rewrite and the actor/token is created on runtime.

+If you right click on a image/voice of the hud panel we call the [warpgate](https://github.com/trioderegion/warpgate) function `spawnAt` for let the player drop a light on the canvas.

+**NOTE:**For let player make use of this you need to set the permission of player to create token (i don't know if warpgate has some function with socketLib for executeAsGM).

+**NOTE:**For now there is no discrimination on the item you can drop.
+You can drop a _Torch_, like you can drop a _Light Spell_ , like you can drop your _Darkvision feature_, probably some condition for let drop only physical items

 ## How can i contribute